mmarinel/N-Puzzle-AI/README.md

 We just proved A* is complete, optimal and optimally efficient.
 That does not mean it is the answer to all our needs, as most problems have a number of states within the goal contour that is exponential in the length of the solution.

 Regarding *A\** complexity analysis, it can be proven that the growth in run time as a function of the optimal solution depth d is correlated with the the **absolute error** or the **relative error** of the heuristic.
 The absolute error is defined as Δ ≡ h* − h, where h* is the actual cost of getting from the root to the goal, and the relative error is defined as epsilon ≡ (h* − h)/h*.
+In the case of *A\** solving the N-Puzzle, it can be proven that the run time is **exponential** in the maximum absolute error, so a good heuristic is the only patch one can apply to make the algorithm faster (even though, being that the branching factor cannot be < 1, the complexity would still be asymptotically exponential).
 Computation time is not, however, A∗’s main drawback.
 Because it keeps all generated nodes in memory,  A∗ usually runs out of space long before it runs out of time.
 For this reason, A∗ is not practical for many large-scale problems.
 There are, however, algorithms that overcome the space problem without sacrificing optimality or completeness, at a small cost in execution time.